-ACCT 1814 Payroll Accounting
+ACCT 1814 Payroll Accounting 3 credits: 3 hours lecture/week

 This course examines the close relationships between the Payroll Department and the Human Resources Department.
 The course provides a study of the employment process and various state and federal laws pertaining to payment of salaries and wages.
 This includes preparation of employment records, payroll registers, employee earnings records, time cards, and state and federal reporting requirements.
 (Prerequisites: ACCT 2217).
-(3 C/3 Hours/Week).

-ACCT 2217 Financial Accounting
+ACCT 2217 Financial Accounting 4 credits: 4 hours lecture/week

 This course is an introduction to fundamental accounting concepts that includes analyzing, interpreting and recording transactions.
 The accounting cycle is covered for service and merchandising corporations.
 The course also includes the preparation of financial statements in accordance with Generally Accepted Accounting Principles (GAAP) using the accrual method of accounting, and emphasizes the effects of business transactions on the financial statements.
 Additional topics include accruals and deferrals, revenues, expenses, internal control, inventory, payroll, and fixed assets.
 (Prerequisites: None).
-(4 C).

-ACCT 2218 Managerial Accounting
+ACCT 2218 Managerial Accounting 4 credits: 4 hours lecture/week

 This course consists of analyzing and preparing reports for internal use in the company's manage decision-making process.
 This course contains a study of cash flow and managerial accounting principles including cost behavior, job order costing, process costing, cost-volume-profit relationships, standard costs, budgets, break-even, and differential analysis.
 Managerial accounting emphasizes accounting concepts required in the strategic decision making process.
 Managerial Accounting is a continuation of Financial Accounting in the study of accounting.
 (Prerequisites: ACCT 2217).
-(4 C/4 lect).

-ACCT 2234 Computerized Accounting
+ACCT 2234 Computerized Accounting and Business Applications